 Craven College is part of the NEW Yorkshire and Humber Institute of Technology (which has received £10m Government investment).
 You will have access to a brand new floor of high spec i7 PCs as well as industry standard Cisco Networking equipment on our Skipton Campus.
 We are working with a network of employers so that your curriculum meets their future employment needs in areas such as Ethical Hacking, Penetration Testing and Data Erasure.
 An Achievement Bursary of £750 is available for all students on this course.

 Fees & Funding

-Once the College has finalised its proposals for 2020/21 Tuition Fees more information will be published.
-Any proposals will be in line with Consumer Price Index, our Fee Policy and Government guidelines and requirements.
-Please note Foundation Degrees are qualifications in their own right and students progressing from a Foundation Degree to a top-up year are subject to a new fee.
+Once the College has finalised its proposals for 2021/22 Tuition Fees more information will be published.
+Any proposals will be in line with the Consumer Price Index and the College’s Fee Policy.
+Please note Higher National Certificates (HNC) are qualifications in their own right and students progressing from a HNC to a Higher National Diploma are subject to a new fee.

 In partnership with Skipton Building Society, Computershare, Cottages.com, JBA Consulting, PEEL interactive, Selestial Software, CPOMS and Craven District Council, this 1 year HNC level 4 is perfect if you are looking for a stepping stone towards Degree level study or to enhance your career prospects.